tw-eugeneoei/react-testing-library-cheatsheet/src/components/Input/README.md

 ### Use "as HTML\<element-type\>Element" on DOM nodes

-This gives access to the attributes of targetted HTML element.
+This gives access to the values of different attributes such as `value` and `checked` of targetted HTML element.

-### Avoid using `textContent` on \<select\> elements

-It returns all options' values concatenated into a string

 ### Always use the `<label>` tag to define labels for `<input>` elements